jwaldimer/hackmetrix-abm-api/README.md

 ```

 ### Api Roles.
-The Api handle 4 test roles for the data administrations.
+The Api handle 4 test roles for the data administration.

 **admin:** Uer with the total control of the app, can create users, update his data, create new articles, edited, and read data from any article.

 **role1:** Users with this role can read his own user data and can read all articles created.

-**role2 and role 3:** This user roles only can read his own user data and read his own articles associated.
+**role2 and role3:** This user roles only can read his own user data and read his own articles associated.

 ### Api endpoints.
 **Request headers**